99MGMT Blog

 • The billing is completed by the physician

-Stark Law violations are recorded and published by legal entities in an effort to deter other medical facilities from engaging in similar behaviors.
+Legal entities record and publish Stark Law violations to deter other medical facilities from engaging in similar behaviors.
 Below are some examples of violations and the required financial agreements related to case resolution.

 Kickback Violations